Sprinkles and Sprouts

 close up on the wandering dragon stir fry with text at the top

-In this Wandering Dragon Stir Fry the Chicken and shrimp are cooked together with plenty of vegetables, a delicious savory brown Chinese sauce, along with garlic and black pepper.
+The chicken and shrimp are cooked together with plenty of vegetables, a delicious savory brown Chinese sauce, along with garlic and black pepper.
+Serve it with fried rice or noodles for a family dinner that is quick and healthy.

 a close up on the bell peppers and chicken in the wandering dragon stir fry